 This was not my first trip to Rajasthan.
-Having traveled to Jaipur, Ajmer and Jodhpur before, Jaisalmer had been on my wish list for a very long time.
+Having travelled to Jaipur, Ajmer and Jodhpur before, Jaisalmer had been on my wish list for a very long time.
 Already have seen historical places, hill stations and mountains, the desert still remained to be explored.
 Finally as decided to celebrate New Year again reached Rajasthan.
-I wrote about my visit at Blue City Jodhpur & after finished we were on the way to Golden city by road from Jodhpur.
-Looking beyond the color the desolate road from Jodhpur to Jaisalmer is peaceful in its seclusion; the sense is one of pastoral calm, not brooding melancholy.
+I wrote about my visit to Blue City Jodhpur & after finished we were on the way to Golden city by road from Jodhpur.
+Looking beyond the colour the desolate road from Jodhpur to Jaisalmer is peaceful in its seclusion; the sense is one of pastoral calm, not brooding melancholy.
 Cows settle on the roads like bitter gossips, loath to get up even when goaded by a booted foot.
 Camels, managing to look both regal and dim-witted at the same time, wander aimlessly down the streets, pulling low carts and frustrated owners behind them.

 on the way

-1.Spend some memorable moments at Golden Jaisalmer Fort; Sonar Quila :-
+1.Spend some memorable moments at Golden Jaisalmer Fort; Sonar Quila:-

-Complete view of Sonar Quila
+A complete view of Sonar Quila

 Jaisalmer fort by nightfall is a sight to breathtaking with all the romance and mystery.
 The fort looks magical when it is lit up at night.
 The fort walls provide superb views over the old city and surrounding desert.
 Strolling around the outer fort ramparts is a popular activity at sunset.
 Jaisalmer Fort rises like a mirage from the sands, with its huge turrets pointing skywards.
-30 feet high wall and with as many as 99 bastions is indeed one of the most marvelous and magical structure of Rajasthan.
+30 feet high wall and with as many as 99 bastions is indeed one of the most marvellous and magical structures of Rajasthan.

 Shooting place of Sonar Quila movie

-2.Cherish your day with Beautiful Jain Temple :-
+2.Cherish your day with Beautiful Jain Temple:-

-3.Quick visit to Gadisar Lake :-
+3.Quick visit to Gadisar Lake:-

-The famous Gadisar Lake when we visited turns into a pond with surrounded by dirty water & smell of cow dung.
-I was bit surprised to see the condition of the symbol of peace and prosperity.
+The famous Gadisar Lake when we visited turns into a pond surrounded by dirty water & the smell of cow dung.
+I was a bit surprised to see the condition of the symbol of peace and prosperity.
 It was once a water reservoir to the whole of Rajasthan & now tourist hardly pay attention here.

 The entrance to the Gadisar Lake is through a magnificent and artistically carved yellow sandstone archway that is known as the Tilon-Ki-Pol.
 Artistically carved Chattris, Temples, Shrines and Ghats surrounding the banks of the Lake coupled with its tranquil water make it an ideal place to spend time in a serene atmosphere.

 The Patwon ki Haveli is considered to be one of the most important Havelis of Jaisalmer because of two important things: it was the first Haveli to be ever built in Jaisalmer and it is a cluster of 5 different havelis making it one of the biggest Havelis.
 The other name given to this Haveli is the “mansion of brocade merchants” because the Patwa family used to deal in gold and silver.
 The exteriors and interiors of this haveli are expositions of fine craftsmanship.
-Walls of the haveli are decorated with intricate carvings and murals and are painted in golden color.
+Walls of the haveli are decorated with intricate carvings and murals and are painted in golden colour.

 5.Spot Wild Life in Desert National Park:-